The Seasons: Park Bo-gum's Cantabile: Release

 Aside from Wavve which streamed the previous seasons of the show, Cantabile also streams on TVING in South Korea.
 Globally, it aired on KBS World and streams on Kocowa and Viki.

 Media

 The live recording of Enhypen's cover of the song "Demons" by Imagine Dragons, which they performed on the show, was released to various music streaming platforms on May 13, 2025.
 The following week, Cantabile released the live recording of Lee Jun-young's performance of "If It Were Me" on the show, with piano accompaniment by host Park Bo-gum, as a digital single.
-In June 27, 2025, the show released the live recording of Soyeon's (I-dle) cover of QWER's "My Name Is Malgeum".
+On June 27, 2025, the show released the live recording of Soyeon's (I-dle) cover of QWER's "My Name Is Malgeum".
 By popular demand, host Park Bo-gum released the live recording of his performance of "Uphill Road (ft.
 Yoon Jong-shin)" as a digital single on August 1, 2025.